Don't Adapt Small Language Models for Tools; Adapt Tool Schemas to the Models: Main Results

-While our open-source models with PA-Tool show substantial improvements, a performance gap remains compared to state-of-the-art closed-source models.
-Claude Sonnet 4.5 achieves 83.3\% tool selection and 67.6\% parameter identification on RoTBench single-turn, significantly outperforming even our best configurations.
-However, PA-Tool narrows this gap, elevating SLMs closer to closed-source baselines while maintaining the computational efficiency advantages of SLMs.
+\paragraph{Comparison with Closed-source Models.} While a gap remains against closed-source models (Claude-Sonnet-4.5: 83.3\% tool selection on RoTBench single-turn), PA-Tool enables small models to achieve competitive or superior performance on specific subtasks.
+In MetaTool's Multi-tool, Llama3.1-8B with PA-Tool (88.3\%) surpasses all closed-source models including Claude-Sonnet-4.5 (85.1\%).
+In Reliability, Qwen2.5-7B with PA-Tool (88.2\%) approaches Gemini-2.5-Flash (89.2\%).
+These results suggest that targeted schema alignment can narrow the gap with larger models on subtasks where tool naming is a key factor.

-Notably, in certain aspects of tool selection, PA-Tool enables small models to achieve competitive or superior performance.
-In MetaTool's Multi-tool task, Llama3.1-8B with PA-Tool achieves 88.3\%, surpassing all closed-source models including Claude Sonnet 4.5.
-Similarly, in the Reliability task, Qwen2.5-7B with PA-Tool reaches 88.2\%, closely approaching Gemini 2.5 Flash's 89.2\%.
-These results demonstrate that schema alignment can enable resource-efficient models to match or exceed state-of-the-art systems in specific aspects of tool selection, particularly in tasks where schema misalignment is a primary failure mode.
+\paragraph{Generalization to Diverse Models.} Beyond the SLMs examined here, we apply PA-Tool to diverse model families and scales, including SLMs (Ministral-8B, GPT-4.1-nano, Gemini-2.5-Flash-Lite), LLMs (Llama3.3-70B, GPT-4.1-mini, Gemini-2.5-Flash), and reasoning models (Qwen3-1.7B and Qwen3-4B in thinking mode).
+As shown in Table~\ref{tab:additional_models}, PA-Tool improves performance across most models and settings, with larger gains for SLMs where schema misalignment is a dominant failure mode (e.g., Ministral-8B gains 8.5\% on RoTBench single-turn tool selection).
+For LLMs, gains are smaller on average but remain substantial where misalignment compounds, such as multi-tool composition (e.g., GPT-4.1-mini gains 12.1\% on MetaTool Multi-tool).
+For reasoning models, PA-Tool provides gains of up to 10.5\% on RoTBench (Qwen3-1.7B single-turn parameter identification) despite strong baselines from chain-of-thought, confirming that reasoning and schema alignment address complementary failure modes (see Appendix~\ref{app:generalization_to_diverse_model} for details).